Why Problems

 fluctuations can last anywhere from 5 to 50 minutes or longer depending on the

 capabilities of the particular brand and model.
-I recommend at least a 650 Volt/Amp model
+I recommend at least a 1500 Watt model

 for most home or small business users.
 A good UPS should have more that one outlet,